 Colton arranged to have the 101st Airborne Commander share his mission with members of the Patriot program and veterans.
 Colton was pleased to see so many veterans turned out to support the Patriot mission, who gave a cordial introduction to Maj.
 Gen. Brian Winski.

 “We are honored to have Eagle Six with us today,” said Colton.

-Colton introduced Major General Brian Winski, Milwaukee, WI native and graduate from the University of Wisconsin Milwaukee as “Eagle Six,” which is the 101st Airborne Commander’s call sign in the field and in combat.
+Colton introduced Winski, who is a Milwaukee native and graduate from the University of Wisconsin Milwaukee referred to as “Eagle Six,” which is the 101st Airborne Commander’s call sign in the field and in combat.

 “Every man and woman who wears America’s uniform is a part of a long unbroken line of achievement and honor.
 No single military power in history has done greater good, shown greater courage, liberated more people or upheld higher standards of decency and valor than the Armed Forces of the United States of America,” said Winski.